 You probably already know too much fat is bad for you - but did you know too little of the good kind can leave you nutrient deficient, with high cholesterol and lacking in energy?
 Nutritionist Jo Lewin explains.

 A certain amount of fat is required for health.
 It is needed to absorb certain fat-soluble nutrients, manufacture cell walls and produce hormones.
 Fat is a valuable source of energy, and provides essential fatty acids that the body cannot make itself.
 However, not all fats are equal in terms of their effects on the body.
 Eating the right kinds of fat can help to protect you from heart and circulatory problems, but too much of other types can be detrimental to health.
 There are three main types of fat – saturated, monounsaturated and polyunsaturated – and they all have different roles to play in the body.

-Saturated fat is frequently vilified as it is linked to cardiovascular disease and high cholesterol.
+Saturated fat is frequently vilified as it has been associated with cardiovascular disease and high cholesterol.
 Red meat, butter, cheese, burgers and sausages are high in saturated fat, as is ghee and coconut and palm oils.
 A diet high in saturated fat can increase blood fats including triglycerides as well as increase your risk of obesity, heart disease, type 2 diabetes and stroke.
 However, recent studies are now suggesting that dairy products such as cheese, do not appear to be as harmful as once thought, and may in fact have a positive effect on heart health.
 This may be because other nutrients in dairy, like calcium, may modify the effects on blood fats such as triglycerides.

 Monosaturated fat, like that found in olive, groundnut and cold-pressed rapeseed oils, nuts (such as almonds, cashews, hazelnuts, peanuts and pistachios), olives and avocados is particularly good for heart health.
 These fats can help lower LDL cholesterol.